Photographer

 Chicago, Illinois, US

-Vegas Alien wrote: She did say he was shoving her.
-Getting a shot and standing your ground are one thing, but pushing people seems a bit uncivilized.
 Pushing people is a *lot* uncivilized.
 However, her other statements have damaged her credibility in my eyes to the point where when she says "shoving," I read, "standing his ground and indicating through body language that he would not move even when I nudged him."
 If he was actively shoving her, then hey, that's different.
-That tells me there were *two* photographers acting like jerks.
-M
+That tells me there were *two* photographers acting like jerks. smile

 Photographer